 Grace Wever

-Galleries representing her work include Vargas & Harbin Studio Gallery in Norcross/Atlanta, GA, Hunter Wolff Gallery in Colorado Springs, Michael’s on Main in Canon City, CO, Gallery 150 in Salida, CO and the Third Street Gallery in Westcliffe, CO.
+Galleries representing her work have included Vargas & Harbin Studio Gallery in Norcross, GA, Hunter Wolff Gallery in Colorado Springs, Michael’s on Main in Canon City, CO, and Gallery 150 in Salida, CO.
 Her work is found in private collections throughout the US, and at institutions including Exempla Medical Center in Lafayette, the Barbara Davis Center for Childhood Diabetes at the Anschutz Medical Center in Denver, and Alabama Psychological Services Center.
 She is a past president and Board member of the Arkansas Valley Art Center at Colorado Mountain College.

 Weverart.net fabric collage art by Grace Wever